adult screening programme

 The UK NSC reviewed the starting age for cervical screening in 2013 and recommended it should be increased from 20 to 25.
 This is because the committee found that cervical screening in women under 25 would do more harm than good because:

-In 2017, the UK NSC also recommended changing the primary screening test from cytology (looking at cervical cells through a microscope to find those which could develop into cancer) to testing for high-risk human papillomavirus (HPV).
+In 2015, the UK NSC recommended changing the primary screening test from cytology (looking at cervical cells through a microscope to find those which could develop into cancer) to testing for high-risk human papillomavirus (HPV).
 This is because:

-The UK NSC has endorsed the use of digital pathology as an alternative option to light microscopy for the review of cervical screening histopathology slides.
+In November 2023, the UK NSC endorsed the use of digital pathology as an alternative option to light microscopy for the review of cervical screening histopathology slides.
 This followed a consultation into the results of Health Technology Assessment study that found that digital pathology performs as well as light microscopy in cancer screening.

 Supporting documents from the 2019 review